VincentNguyenDuc/slurm-tracer/docs/DESIGN.md

 task-struct walk, safe in any context.
 Every probe stamps it on every record.
 That is the *only* attribution work done in kernel space.

+The helper only answers for *the running task*, though, which is not always the record's subject: a scheduler hook fires on the waker, not the woken, and on the outgoing task, not the incoming one.
+A probe in that position reads the same cgroup id straight off the task it actually cares about instead of the helper.
+Either way the kernel side hands userspace one opaque id and nothing else — which task it came from is the probe's problem, not the resolver's.

 Userspace turns that id into a job.
 Slurm's cgroup/v2 hierarchy (22.05+, systemd integration) looks like: